Close

 However, you must keep the policy for at least 2 years to enjoy this benefit.
 If you cancel before then, any tax benefits you claimed earlier will be reversed and added back to your taxable income.

 Also, if you bought your policy before March 31, 2012, you can claim deductions, but the premium cannot exceed 20% of the policy sum assured.
 For policies purchased after April 1, 2012, this limit is reduced to 10%.
-If you have a disability or critical illness and your policy was purchased after April 1, 2013, the premium limit is set at 15%.
+If you have a disability or critical illness and your policy was purchased after April 1, 2013, the premium limit is 15%.

 Section 80D